 Show you care: REMEMBER their names

-Do you know what happens during the first day in a new company?
+Do you know what happens on the first day in a new company?
 You won’t be working at all during your first day.
-In fact, you may not be working for an entire week, as you go through the different manuals and internal processes of post recruitment.
+In fact, you may not be working for an entire week, as you go through the different manuals and internal processes of post-recruitment.
 But you’ll get to meet a lot of new people.
 So the best thing you can do is to make sure that you remember their names.
 For the existing team, it’s easy because they’ve got only one name to remember and they were likely warned about your arrival.
 As for you, you need to prove you care by using some memory tricks.
-Focus on everyone you talk to, pay attention to details, so that you can recall their face and all relevant information.
+Focus on everyone you talk to, and pay attention to details, so that you can recall their face and all relevant information.